Bloody: Malaysia

 The word "bloody" also managed to spread up north in neighbouring Malaysia, to where the influence of Singapore English has spread.
 The use of "bloody" as a substitute for more explicit language increased with the popularity of British and Australian films and television shows aired on local television programmes.
 The term bloody in Singapore may not be considered explicit, but its usage is frowned upon in formal settings.

 South Africa

-The term is frequently used among South Africans in their colloquial English and it is an intensifier.
+The term is frequently used among White South Africans in their colloquial English and it is an intensifier.
 It is used in both explicit and non-explicit ways.
-It also spread to Afrikaans as "bloedige" and is popular amongst many citizens in the country.
+It also spread to Afrikaans as "blerrie" and is popular amongst many citizens in the country.
 It is also used by minors and is not considered to be offensive.

 India

 The term is also frequently used as a mild expletive or an intensifier in India.